Probing Hilbert Space Fragmentation with Strongly Interacting Rydberg Atoms: Position disorder induced many-body localization

 To further confirm the existence of the ergodic-MBL phase transition and to identify the critical point $\delta R_c$, we investigate properties of the eigenstates close to the middle of the spectrum, including the half-chain entanglement entropy $S$ and its variance $\delta S^2$.
 In a thermal phase, these high-temperature states are highly entangled, satisfying the volume law $S\propto L$.
-In comparison, all eigenstates in the MBL phase are short-range entangled due to the extensive set of local integral of motions \cite{imbrie2017local,rademaker2017many} and will instead exhibit an area-law entanglement.
+In comparison, all eigenstates in the MBL phase are short-range entangled due to the extensive set of local integrals of motion \cite{imbrie2017local,rademaker2017many} and will instead exhibit an area-law entanglement.
 Near the critical point, the sudden change of the eigenstate property yields a very large $\delta S^2$, whose peak value scales superlinearly with $L$ for a finite system size.

-These features can be clearly identified in our simulations, where the bipartite entanglement entropy $S$ switches from the volume law to the area law when increasing the disorder strength [see Fig.~\ref{fig:fig10}(b)], and its variance $\delta S^2$ features a narrow peak whose location has a tendency to converge [see Fig.~\ref{fig:fig10}(c)].
+These features can be clearly identified in our simulations, where the bipartite entanglement entropy $S$ switches from the volume law to the area law when increasing the disorder strength [see Fig.~\ref{fig:fig10}(b)], and its variance $\delta S^2$ features a narrow peak near the critical disorder strength [see Fig.~\ref{fig:fig10}(c)].
 Based on the entanglement entropy, we perform the finite-size scaling, in which $S$ calculated for different system sizes and disorder strengths is fitted to the functional form $f[(\delta R-\delta R_c)^{1/\nu}]$.
 As shown in the inset of Fig.~\ref{fig:fig10}(b), the data collapse nicely onto each other with $\delta R_c/R_0\approx0.013$, which yields a critical interaction disorder $\delta V\approx8.15J_Q$.
 The critical exponent $\nu\approx0.93$ is close to the value found for the MBL transition in a Heisenberg chain with uncorrelated disorders \cite{luitz2015many,khemani2017two}, suggesting that these phase transitions may belong to the same universality class.

 For a general Krylov subspace, the propagation of magnons and holes are coupled with each other.
 In this case, a strong disorder is expected to localize the hole while thermalizing the magnon dynamics, in the same manner as the SBL regime \cite{li2017statistical,yarloo2019emergent}.